LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/intentAndContextPolicies.md

 #### Create a new policy

-1. Log in to Maven and navigate to **Dynamic Routing/Intent & Context Policies**
+1. Log in to Conversation Orchestrator and navigate to **Dynamic Routing/Intent & Context Policies**

 2. Click on the button "New"